ysoftdevs/secret-duplicator/README.md

-# Kubernetes Mutating Webhook for ImagePullSecret injection in ServiceAccounts
+# Kubernetes Mutating Webhook for Secret replication

-The responsibility of this webhook is to patch all newly created/updated service account and make sure they all contained proper imagepullsecret configuration.
+The responsibility of this webhook is to patch all newly created/updated namespaces so that they contain predefined empty secret with given annotation.

 This repo produces one helm chart available via helm repository https://ysoftdevs.github.io/imagepullsecret-injector.
 There are also 2 docker images:
 - `ghcr.io/ysoftdevs/imagepullsecret-injector/imagepullsecret-injector` - the image containing the webhook itself